Empathy-altruism

 Empathy-altruism is a form of altruism based on moral emotions or feelings for others.

 Social exchange theory represents a seemingly altruistic behavior which benefits the altruist and outweighs the cost the altruist bears.
 Thus such behavior is self-interested.
-In contrast, C. Daniel Batson holds that people help others in need out of genuine concern for the well-being of the other person.
+In contrast, Daniel Batson holds that people help others in need out of genuine concern for the well-being of the other person.
 The key ingredient to such helping is empathic concern.
 According to Batson's empathy-altruism hypothesis, if someone feels empathy towards another person, they will help them, regardless of what they can gain from it.
 An alternative hypothesis is empathy-joy, which states a person helps because they find pleasure at seeing another person experience relief.
 When a person does not feel empathy, the standards of social exchange theory apply.

+Theoretical basis

-Empathic Concern and Personal Distress
+Empathic concern and personal distress

 Empathic concern is considered as a central component of the empathy-altruism hypothesis, it refers to an other-directed emotional response: when an individual perceives another person in distress whose well-being is threatened, they experience emotions aligned with that person's welfare (such as sympathy, tenderness, or care).
-For example, an observer witnessing someone suffering may feel “I hope that person gets better,” rather than primarily seeking to alleviate their own discomfort.
+For example, an observer witnessing someone suffering may feel "I hope that person gets better", rather than primarily seeking to alleviate their own discomfort.
 This emotion is considered the core motivator driving assistance aimed at the ultimate goal of another's well-being.